jdmendoza/phone_price_tool/README.md

 The project was built in 2020 by [Danny Mendoza](http://jdmendoza.github.io/).

-Special thanks for [Parin Shah](https://github.com/parinpshah94) for brainstorming with me and for code reviews.
+Special thanks to [Parin Shah](https://github.com/parinpshah94) for brainstorming with me and for code reviews.

 Thanks to the open source community for providing such powerful tools.